Preceptors & Fellowships

-Upon successful attendance at all required seminars and completion of the mandatory research project, a certificate of completion for the fellowship will be issued by the Center for Education and Research in Forensics, Comprehensive Dentistry Department at the University of Texas Health Science Center San Antonio, specifying the scope of the program of instruction.
+Upon successful attendance at all required seminars and completion of the mandatory research project, a certificate of completion for the fellowship will be issued by the Center for Education and Research in Forensics, Comprehensive Dentistry Department at UT Health San Antonio, specifying the scope of the program of instruction.
 Hour-for-hour CE credit will be documented but no academic credit is offered in this fellowship.

 Upon successful completion of this fellowship, a dentist will meet the education requirements for membership in the American Academy of Forensic Sciences and the education requirement for application to the American Board of Forensic Odontology.

 The program is directed by David R. Senn, D.D.S., and includes attendance of regularly scheduled seminars regarding Forensic Dentistry given by the Center for Education and Research in Forensics, Comprehensive Dentistry Department, School of Dentistry, UT Health San Antonio.
 The Bexar County Forensic Science Center and the Bexar County Medical Examiner’s Office also provide support.

 Dr. David Senn